 Standard Debt Management provides a free consultation with a credit counseling agency to evaluate the total debt situation.

-In this type of plan, the company helps to negotiate the loans with your creditor in order to lower the interest rate and monthly payments.
-The average Debt Management Plan usually takes around 3 to 5 years.
+In this type of plan, the company helps to negotiate the loans with your creditor to lower the interest rate and monthly payments.
+The average debt management plan usually takes around 3 to 5 years.

 Individual creditors sometimes offer debt management suggestions and plan to their borrowers to aid them in their debt elimination.
 Although this plan is quite different from that offered by credit counseling agencies.

 When filing for personal bankruptcy, you need to enroll in a debt management plan or a credit counseling program.
 Under this plan, the debts will be restructured and prioritized by a court.

 The usual tenure for this repayment ranges from 3 to 5 years, after which the remaining debts might be discharged.

 Functionalities of Debt Management Plan